dusto/sigils/README.md

 ## API docs

-Sigils is using the `https://huma.rocks` so running the binary and going to `http://localhost:8888/docs` provides a live interface to work with the API.
+Sigils is using `https://huma.rocks` which gives live `docs` endpoint to provide the openapi spec along with UI for working with the API.
+Go to `http://localhost:8888/docs` if you start the binary on your local host.

 The openapi spec is in the `docs/` directory in the repo